hylu-dev/aerospace-performance-simulation/README.md

 ### Involvement

 This is a team project consisting of me and 2 other members.
 My role in the project was strictly writing the simulation using extracted data provided by a team member in filtered.csv.
 Therefore, all code used to build the simulation is written by me and relevant for review.
+I've included this project to demonstrate proficiency working with computational mathematics and complex problems.

 ### Code Highlights